summitbajaj/Switcheo-Code-Challenge/Problem 5/match/readme.md

 # match
 **match** is a blockchain built using Cosmos SDK and Tendermint and created with [Ignite CLI](https://ignite.com/cli).

+# About
+Match is a simple blockchain that stores information related to football games.
+It contains the following attributes:
+1. Date (Date of the Match)
+2. Home (Home Team)
+3. Away (Away Team)

+As per thr requirement, this is a CRUD interface.

 ## Get started

 ```